timwuthenow/ibamoe-enablement/docs/guided_exercises/order_management/try-order-management-app.md

-# Getting started with RHPAM
+# Getting started with {{ product.short }}

-This guide shows you the experience of using Red Hat Process Automation Manager to author, deploy, and execute your business automation applications.
+This guide shows you the experience of using {{ product.name }} to author, deploy, and execute your business automation applications.
 With three steps, this guide will get you from installation to deployment and testing of a business application:

 ![](../../images/business_automation/order_management/01_try/3-steps.png)

-We will install RHPAM locally, and it will run on top of Red Hat JBoss EAP (a.k.a.
+We will install {{ product.short }} locally, and it will run on top of Red Hat JBoss EAP (a.k.a.
 WildFly).
 Once we have it up and running, we will import an existing application, so that we have an overview of some capabilities by exploring the tool and the project itself.
 Finally, we'll wrap up by deploying the project and testing it.

 ## Set up